freesurfer/AutomatedFreeSurfer/README.md

   - '/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"'

 #### Instructions:

-These scripts were designed to run with minimal user input.
-You will be presented with a series of questions that you need to answer in order to start specific processes.

 1. **Starting the Main Script**:
    Run the script main_script.sh in your terminal.
 If the dataset isn't organized and named correctly, press `Ctrl+C` to exit.
 Otherwise, press `Enter` to continue.